Funeral Costs in Colorado | 2026 Guide

 The cremation process takes about 3 hours, and then the retort is cleared, and the ‘ashes’ (which also contain bone fragments) are put through a filtering and grinding machine to produce the finely powdered cremation ashes that we typically see in a cremation urn.

-Generally, the cremated remains can be returned to the family within a week, but this can be arranged on an expedited service if required.
+Generally, cremated remains can be returned to the family within a week, but an expedited service can be arranged if required.

 To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.